 By enrolling in the Plan, you direct the Administrator to apply distributions to the purchase of additional common units in accordance with the terms and conditions of the Plan.
 You may elect to reinvest all or a percentage of your distributions in additional common units.
-The Administrator will invest distributions in whole units and fractional interests in common units on the quarterly distribution payment date (the investment date).
+The Administrator will invest distributions in whole units and fractional interests in common units on the quarterly distribution payment date (the "investment date").
 No interest will be paid on funds held by the Administrator pending investment.

 Full distribution reinvestment-All cash distributions payable on common units held in the Plan, along with any common units held in physical certificate form or through book-entry Direct Registration Shares ("DRS"), will be used to purchase additional common units.
-The participant will not receive cash distributions from the Partnership on common units that it owns; instead, all distributions will be reinvested.
-Whole and fractional common units will be allocated to the Plan account and participants will hold their interests including fractional interests, through the Plan.
+The participant will not receive cash distributions from USA Compression's common units; instead, all distributions will be reinvested.
+Whole and fractional units will be allocated to the Plan account and participants will hold their interests including fractional interests, through the Plan.

-Partial distribution reinvestment by percentage-A participant may elect to reinvest a portion of the distribution and receive the remainder in cash.
-The percentage elected will be applied to the total common units held in the Plan, along with any common units held in physical certificate form or held through bookentry Direct Registration Shares (DRS).
+Partial distribution reinvestment by percentage A participant may elect to reinvest a portion of the distribution and receive the remainder in cash.
+The percentage elected will be applied to the total units held in the Plan, along with any common units held in physical certificate form or held through book-entry DRS.
 A participant may elect percentages from 10%-90%, in increments of 10%.
 The cash portion of distributions will be sent by check unless the participant has elected to have those distributions deposited directly to a designated bank account.

-An example of partial reinvestment by percentage: A participant has a total of 150 common units; 120 common units are held in the Plan, 15 in physical certificate form and 15 common units in book entry Direct Registration Shares (DRS).
+An example of partial reinvestment by percentage: A participant has a total of 150 common units; 120 common units are held in the Plan, 15 in physical certificate form and 15 common units in book entry DRS.
 The participant chooses to have 50% of the total distribution reinvested.
 This will equate to 75 common units having distributions reinvested and 75 common units having distributions paid in cash.

-If the Administrator receives your authorization form on or before the record date for the payment of the next distribution, the amount of the distribution that you elect to be reinvested will be invested in additional common units for your Plan account.
-If the authorization form is received after any distribution record date, that distribution will be paid in cash and your initial distribution reinvestment will commence with the following distribution.
+If the Administrator receives your Account Authorization Card on or before the record date for the payment of the next distribution, the amount of the distribution that you elect to be reinvested will be invested in additional common units for your Plan account.
+If the Account Authorization Card is received after any distribution record date, that distribution will be paid in cash and your initial distribution reinvestment will commence with the following distribution.